-Your thoracic medial branch block is performed with you positioned face down on an examination table.
+During your thoracic medial branch block Arizona patients will be positioned face down on an examination table.
 Your doctor cleans and sterilizes the area to be injected and then applies a topical numbing agent.
 The first injection is a local anesthetic.
 This keeps you comfortable during the thoracic medial branch block procedure.
 You might feel a slight pinch of the needle, but the area should soon become numb.

 Once the anesthetic is working, your doctor uses fluoroscopic (X-ray) guidance to position the block.
 They may use a small amount of contrast dye to make sure the medication is covering the targeted medial branch nerves.
 Once they verify placement, your doctor injects the anesthetic medication.

 After this short procedure, you will move to recovery for a few moments (longer if you receive IV sedation) before you are released to go home.

 Some patients find that the pain-relieving effects of a thoracic medial branch block wear off in a few days, but others can experience longer pain relief.
 This is especially true when this procedure is combined with rehabilitative physical therapy exercises.